rtaylor034/axbind_2/README.md

 # AxBind
-> One key-map to rule them all.
+> Make one key-map to rule them all.
 ## Overview

 AxBind is the product of an indecisive and naive linux user who just wanted all of their programs to have the same key-bindings, but couldn't help but change them **every damn day**.